Trip-com-Referral-Code-FJ9XLJ/.github/README.md

-# Trip.com Referral Code "FJ9XLJ" – Get Up to $20 Off On First Purchases (2025 Guide)
+# Trip.com Referral Code "FJ9XLJ" – Get Up to $20 Off On First Purchases

 Traveling is no longer a luxury—it’s a lifestyle.
 And with platforms like **Trip.com**, booking your next adventure has never been easier.
 But what if you could make that journey *even more affordable*?
 Here’s the good news: with the **Trip.com Referral Code “FJ9XLJ”**, you can get **up to $20 off on your first purchase**!
 Whether you’re booking flights, hotels, trains, or even attraction tickets, this offer makes your travel experience smarter and cheaper.